Hosting the Perfect Fantasy Football Draft Party

-A quick note before we begin: Commish, this responsibility lands on your shoulders.
+A quick note: Commish, this responsibility lands on your shoulders.
 Don't expect anyone else to want to help organize.
 It ain't fair, but such is life.
+Deal with it.

 Choosing the Draft Date